 This information is useful if you are a data manager who needs to understand the processes the integration uses to sync Contact data to and from Salesforce and how to quickly find their information.
 This document...

-- managing when and how the integration creates new Engage supporters or Salesforce contacts or matches with existing contacts.
+- Describes managing when and how the integration creates new Engage supporters or Salesforce contacts or matches with existing contacts.

-- processes for Salesforce admins to manage Salsa Engage New Supporter Queue entries, deletions, and contact merges.
+- Discusses processes for Salesforce admins to manage Salsa Engage New Supporter Queue entries, deletions, and contact merges.

-- provides tips on how to locate synchronized records in Engage and Salesforce.
+- Provides tips on how to locate synchronized records in Engage and Salesforce.